microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/beta/docs/Update-MgBetaIdentityGovernanceAccessReviewHistoryDefinitionInstance.md

 ```

 ### -ReviewHistoryPeriodEndDateTime
-Timestamp, reviews ending on or before this date will be included in the fetched history data.
+Timestamp, reviews ending on or before this date are in the fetched history data.

 ```yaml
 Type: System.DateTime